UMich-CURLY/drift/README.md

 ```
 git clone https://github.com/UMich-CURLY/curly_state_estimator.git
 ```
-Create another directory which we will name 'build'.
+Create another directory which we will name 'build' and use cmake and make to compile an build project:

-Do:

 ```
 mkdir build